(Courtesy of Les Adams)

 On the trail of Verna Hillie and family.

-Family Search (free), Ancestry.com (subscription), and trade/fan magazines have more on Verna Hillie and family.
-Am still unclear on the number of marriages to first husband Frank Gill.
+Family Search (free), Ancestry.com (subscription), Connecticut Death Index, trade/fan magazines, and other sources have more on Verna Hillie and family.
+Am still unclear (confused) on the number of marriages to first husband Frank Gill.

 More on Verna's brother, Edward M. Hillie (1918 - 1975):